 Mr. David Harms is the creator of HistorySimulation.com and the owner of Harms LLC.
 He has also been a history teacher and coach for over 26 years.
-He has the most content to support history teachers on the internet that he knows of.
+He has a lot of unique content to support Social Studies teachers.
 Let’s read our founder’s story to get to know him better.

 My Teaching Story

 My name is David Harms, and I am social studies teacher.
 When I graduated from high school and started at Ellsworth Community College, I first thought about becoming a PE teacher.
 After taking a couple of history classes for general education, I became fascinated with why history happened the way it did.

 When I transferred to The University of Northern Iowa, I started working toward a major in history teaching education.
 I also minored in political science and athletic coaching.

 Experience with WWI History Simulation

 Before graduating from the University of Northern Iowa in 1992, I did my student teaching as a social studies teacher in Forest City, Iowa- under History teacher-Bob Hilmer.

 Bob introduced me to a simple history simulation of how World War 1 got started.
 Six fictitious countries represented the major powers at the start of World War I.